Upwork in Germany 2026: Taxes, Registration and Invoicing for Freelancers

 USD → EUR conversion

 Upwork pays in US dollars.
-For your bookkeeping, convert each receipt to the daily ECB or Bundesbank rate, or use the monthly average rate published by the BMF.
-The rate on the day the income is received counts.
-Be consistent across the year in your EÜR, or expect Finanzamt questions if you're ever audited.
+For your bookkeeping, convert each receipt to the daily ECB or Bundesbank rate.
+The rate on the day the income is received counts; alternatively, use the monthly average rate published by the BMF (the official VAT conversion rates).
+Be consistent in your EÜR — mixing daily and monthly rates is the classic trigger for questions in an audit.

 PStTG — what Upwork reports

 Since 2023, digital platforms must report user earnings to the Federal Central Tax Office — the Platform Tax Transparency Act, transposing EU directive DAC7.
 Threshold: 30 transactions or over €2,000 per year.
-Upwork is in scope and forwards your data directly.
+Upwork is in scope and forwards your data — name, address, tax ID, bank details and quarterly turnover — directly.
 If you thought platform earnings were invisible, that's over.
 Full breakdown: PStTG explained.

 Kleinunternehmer — worth it?

-If your prior-year turnover is under €25,000 and the current year stays under €100,000, you can elect Kleinunternehmer status: no VAT charged, no UStVA filed.
-Downside: no input VAT recovery on tools (Adobe, Notion, hosting).
-For Upwork freelancers with US clients, reverse charge applies anyway — so Kleinunternehmer mostly helps with German end clients and a low expense base.
+If your prior-year turnover is under €25,000 and the current year stays under €100,000, you can elect Kleinunternehmer status: no VAT charged on your services, no UStVA filed.
+Downside: no input VAT recovery on tools (Adobe, Notion, hosting) — and no deduction of the reverse-charge VAT on the Upwork fee (see above).
+For Upwork freelancers with US clients you charge no German VAT anyway — so Kleinunternehmer mostly helps with German end clients and a low expense base.
 See Kleinunternehmer VAT exemption.

 Day-to-day bookkeeping

 A simple EÜR and a dedicated business account are usually all you need.
-Tools like Norman pull bank movements automatically, classify Upwork inflows and fees with AI, and generate UStVA, EC sales list and EÜR in one click.
+Tools like Norman pull bank movements automatically, convert USD payouts at the daily rate, classify Upwork inflows and fees with AI, and generate UStVA, EC sales list and EÜR in one click — reverse charge on the platform fee included.
 Combine that with a realistic hourly rate calculation — and you'll know whether $25/h on Upwork actually covers German cost of living, taxes and time off.

 Bottom line

 Upwork isn't a tax-free zone.
 Once you earn regularly there, the platform reports you to the Finanzamt automatically — hiding isn't an option.
-Classify your activity, register, sort out VAT by client location, deduct Upwork fees, and pick your tax regime intentionally.
+Classify your activity, register, sort out VAT by client location, store your VAT ID with Upwork, and handle the reverse-charge fee correctly.
 With Norman, platform payouts, currency conversion and VAT returns take minutes per month — not spreadsheet marathons at quarter end.